HelmyBlub/chatSim/tasks.md

         - rent or sells houses
         - if a citizen wants to order a new house
     - job: house market
-        - if citizen wants to rent or buy a house, he goes here
+        - if citizen wants to rent or buy a house, he goes here first
     - citizen:
         - want a house
             - to store stuff
             - to rest and sleep well
                 - boost performance.
                     - move faster ?
+- houses break down over time
 - make simple images
 - job "food market"
     - if many mushrooms on stock, buy them for less